-Smithsonian Marine Ecosystems Exhibit
+Wander around the Smithsonian Marine Ecosystems Exhibit

-The Smithsonian Educational Aquarium offers ocean ecosystem exhibits, touch tanks and many other interactive options.
+The Smithsonian Educational Aquarium offers ocean ecosystem exhibits, touch tanks, and many other interactive options.

-On the Florida East Coast, lies the most diverse estuary in the USA.
+On the Florida East Coast lies the most diverse estuary in the USA.

-It is called the Indian River Lagoon or the IRL.
-The lagoon has a stretch of 156 miles from Jupiter in the South to Ponce De Leon Inlet in the North.
+The lagoon stretches 156 miles from Jupiter in the South to Ponce De Leon Inlet in the North.

-The window to this underwater world is famously known as the ‘Smithsonian Marine Ecosystems Exhibit’.
+The window to this underwater world is famously known as the ‘Smithsonian Marine Ecosystems Exhibit.’

-Downtown Farmers' Market
+Shop at the Downtown Fort Pierce Farmers' Market

-Downtown Farmers’ Market of Fort Pierce has 70 vendors and offers a diverse selection of exotic plants, delicious foods, savory spices and much more!
+Downtown Farmers’ Market of Fort Pierce has 70 vendors and offers a diverse selection of exotic plants, delicious foods, savory spices, and much more!

-There are also live bands and special events which keep the place alive and buzzing.
+There are also live bands and special events, which keep the place alive and buzzing.

 Visit A.E.
 Backus and Museum Gallery

 The A.E.
-Backus Museum and Gallery is a famous gallery of paintings by the 20th century painter.
-A.E.
-Backus’s museum is located at Fort Pierce, 500 North Indian River Drive.
+Backus Museum and Gallery is a famous gallery of paintings by A.E.
+Backus, a 20th-century painter.

 This gallery opens five days a week from October to the middle of June.

-Pepper Park Beach
+Go Swimming at Pepper Park Beach

 It is a popular spot for divers and snorkelers.

-It is also very calm and generally doesn’t have much of a crowd.
-Enjoy this gorgeous beach and feel its magic.
+It is also very calm and generally doesn’t have much crowd.

 The park also boasts a beach and a boat ramp.

-Little Jim Bridge Park
+Explore Little Jim Bridge Park

-This park is well maintained throughout all the seasons.
+This park is well-maintained throughout all seasons.

 Travelers to Fort Pierce usually stop here and enjoy their time.

-Nature Lovers can find various serene spots for their enjoyment.
+Nature lovers can find various serene spots for their enjoyment.

-FAU Harbor Branch Ocean Discovery Visitors Center
+See the FAU Harbor Branch Ocean Discovery Visitors Center

-They highlight marine environments like coral reefs to sea grass beds and have state-of-the-art aquaculture systems which are sustainable.
+They highlight marine environments, like coral reefs to seagrass beds, and have state-of-the-art aquaculture systems which are sustainable.